Growth for B2B is hard.

-I use customer journeys to facilitate that customer-centric thinking to make sure that an organization understands empathizing, understanding what customers are trying to accomplish when they purchase your products.
+I use customer journeys to facilitate customer-centric thinking to make sure that an organization understands empathizing and understanding what customers are trying to accomplish when purchasing your products.

 From a vendor-centric to a customer value approach

-What I see all too often, and it’s so natural for us to do this as vendors, is we define the value proposition that our product is meeting in the market, and we organize ourselves for how we’re going to deliver on that value proposition, and then we tell customers all about that.
+What I see all too often, and it’s so natural for us to do this as vendors, defines the value proposition that our product is meeting in the market.
+We organize ourselves for how we’re going to deliver on that value proposition, and then we tell customers all about that.

-It’s a very vendor-centric approach, and while we don’t walk in their shoes, it’s that we’re trying to push the product in an environment that we’re not necessarily familiar.
+It’s a very vendor-centric approach, and while we don’t walk in their shoes, we’re trying to push the product in an environment that we’re not necessarily familiar with.

-I think problems with retention and why customers have difficulties adopting software is not because they don’t necessarily understand the value or that they can’t learn the software or understand it.
-It’s because we put the onus on them to understand how to operationalize, how to take that software and put it within their environment.
+I think problems with retention and why customers have difficulties adopting software are not because they don’t necessarily understand the value or can’t learn the software or understand it.
+It’s because we put the onus on them to understand how to operationalize, take that software, and put it within their environment.